hannestschofenig/tls-dual-certs-exported-auth/draft-yusef-tls-dual-certs-exported-auth.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Post-Quantum Traditional (PQ/T) Hybrid Authentication with Dual Certificates Using Exported Authenticators in TLS 1.3"
-abbrev: "TODO - Abbreviation"
+abbrev: "Dual Certs in TLS"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-yusef-tls-dual-certs-exported-auth-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: